Skip to content

 Training Alone Can’t Fix Structural Problems

-When adoption slows, organizations often respond with more training.
+When Teams adoption slows, organizations often respond with more training.

-Instead, adoption improves when Teams makes sense by design.
-Users shouldn’t need to memorize rules just to collaborate effectively.
+Adoption improves when Teams makes sense by design.
+Users should not need to memorize complicated rules just to collaborate effectively.

 What Actually Sustains Teams Adoption